balanced/balanced-docs/overview/rev1/overview.rst

     Check out the `pricing page`_ for out current pricing structure!

 Balanced will create invoices to collect fees daily.
-These invoices can be viewed under the invoices tab of the Balanced dashboard.
+These invoices can be viewed under My Marketplace -> Account statements area of the Balanced dashboard.
 Fees are debited from the bank account most recently attached to the owner account of the marketplace.

 For example, a buyer pays for a service on Monday from a third-party merchant.
 You charge the buyer $10, which increases your escrow balance by $10.
 Balanced will invoice